 Opening Dates / Times

-Admission £3.00 for adults.
+Admission £5.00 for adults, including a leaflet describing the site.
 There is no charge for young people under the age of 16 years.

 The church may occasionally be closed for services for up to two hours, so if travelling any distance please check beforehand.

 When the Visitor Centre is closed, outdoor information panels will help you explore this fascinating, peaceful place.